loredanacirstea/articles/eips/EVM Introspection Proposal.md

 2. Blocks from h-255 to h-6500 (about 1 day)
 3. Blocks from h-6500 to h-2400000 (about 1 year)
 4. Blocks from h-2400000 to 0 (all the rest)

+In the case of the cache: the differentiation does not apply when a match is found.

 To this differentiated cost we add the cost of the external contract call, the computing cost of interfacing with the LevelDB persistence.
 TBD.